 The evening ended with a spring in my step and glassy eyes—I felt an immediate attraction to Randy.
 Each day after work, Randy came by and began to show me around Culbertson, introducing me to his friends.
 He invited me to his family’s ranch west of town for dinner to meet his younger brothers and parents.
 I felt he was as intrigued with me as I was with him.
 We were both twenty—the summer of 1978.

-One summer day, when Randy was at work, washing the outside windows of a mustard seed mill, the forklift basket broke, plunging him thirty-five feet to the ground, landing on his face.
+One summer day, when Randy was at work, washing the outside windows of a mustard seed mill where he worked, the forklift basket broke, plunging him thirty-five feet to the ground, landing on his face.
 He was life-flighted to Billings for traumatic care.

 Move Number Forty-Three